niroop8298/recommender/README.md

 Need to have fastai installed and openpyxl

-You can change movieId and userId and see predicted rating for that movie
+You can change movieId and userId and see predicted rating for that movie and the actual rating given by user will also be shown